 Okay, summer vacation is over at last, and I suppose it’s time to quit slacking off on these blog posts.
 Or at least it’s time to try.
 We’ll see how that goes.
-Today, though, I’m particularly motivated to write something, due to events that took place on my morning commute that still have me fuming here at the end of the day.
+Today, though, I’m particularly motivated, due to some things that happened on my morning commute that still have me fuming here at the end of the day.

 Funny thing is, no one batted an eye at this weird behavior.
 Minding your own business is big here.
 No one wants to get involved in some public spectacle.
 It’s easier to just ignore it and pretend nothing’s going on, and that’s exactly what happened today.
-This person was still shouting when I got off the train, and I puzzled over this unusual turn of events as I waited to board my express train.
+This person was still shouting when I got off the train, and not a soul had told him to shut his yap.
+I puzzled over this unusual turn of events as I waited to board my express train.

 Turns out, the day was just getting started.

 Like most big cities, Tokyo’s train cars provide priority seating for people with injuries or disabilities, people traveling with small children, pregnant women and the elderly.
 Anyone can use them, but if someone in the aforementioned priory classes shows up you’re supposed to offer up your seat.
 This is common around the world, obviously, but in a place where manners are so closely observed you would probably think such a system would function flawlessly in Japan.

 More and more lately, I’m noticing older people or folks with little kids who board the train and are studiously ignored by the younger, able bodied people hogging up the priority seats.
 Usually these clowns pretend to be asleep, or they just stare at their smartphones and act like they don’t notice, and everyone else in the vicinity just seems to accept it.
 It’s a tolerated form of rudeness.